dmccreary/personal-finance/docs/glossary.md

 ## N

+#### Needs vs Wants Analysis

+The process of distinguishing between essential expenditures and discretionary spending to prioritize budget allocations.

+**Example:** This course teaches you needs vs wants analysis to make conscious spending decisions aligned with your financial goals.

+#### Negotiation Skills

+Abilities and techniques for discussing terms to reach mutually beneficial agreements in financial transactions.

+**Example:** You'll develop negotiation skills in this class for salary discussions, major purchases, and service contracts to save thousands of dollars.

+#### Net Income

+Income remaining after all deductions, taxes, and withholdings are subtracted from gross income.

+**Example:** This course emphasizes budgeting based on net income since that's the amount actually available for spending and saving.

+#### Net Price Calculator

+Online tools provided by colleges to estimate actual costs after scholarships, grants, and financial aid.

+**Example:** You'll learn to use net price calculators in this class to compare the true affordability of different colleges.

 #### Net Worth

 The difference between an individual's total assets and total liabilities, representing their overall financial position.

 **Example:** Throughout this course, you'll track your net worth as the most comprehensive measure of financial progress, rather than focusing solely on income.

+#### Net Worth Calculation

+The mathematical process of subtracting total liabilities from total assets to determine financial position.

+**Example:** This course teaches net worth calculation as a quarterly practice to monitor your financial trajectory.

+#### Net Worth Tracking

+The ongoing monitoring of net worth over time to measure financial progress toward goals.

+**Example:** You'll establish net worth tracking systems in this class to visualize wealth accumulation and identify areas for improvement.

+#### New Credit Inquiries

+Credit report entries showing when lenders or others have accessed your credit information, potentially affecting credit scores.

+**Example:** This course explains how new credit inquiries impact 10% of your credit score and strategies to minimize their effect.

+#### New vs Used Vehicles

+The comparison of purchasing brand-new cars versus previously owned vehicles, considering costs, depreciation, and warranties.

+**Example:** You'll analyze new vs used vehicles in this class, discovering how buying used can save tens of thousands in depreciation costs.

 ## O

+#### Out-of-Pocket Maximum

+The most an insured person pays for covered health services in a plan year, after which insurance covers 100% of costs.

+**Example:** This course teaches you to consider out-of-pocket maximums when comparing health insurance plans to understand worst-case cost scenarios.

 #### Online Banks